 We have a lot of reasons to thank algae.
 Running the gamut from microscopic single-celled organisms to 200-foot long stretches of kelp, these simple plants are at the base of the marine food web and are responsible for producing around 50 percent of the planet’s oxygen.

 But they have a dark side, too, and you can see it every summer when Florida’s Gulf Coast is stricken with a red tide, or what scientists prefer to call a harmful algal bloom (HAB).
 The current 2018 bloom is engulfing all three of Florida's coasts — the Gulf, Panhandle and Atlantic — for only the second time in the past 20 years, reports Tampa Bay Times.
-Thousands of dead fish, nearly 100 stranded sea turtles, hundreds of seabirds, and at least one manatee and a whale shark, reports the Miami Herald.
-Gov. Rick Scott issued a state of emergency, which will allow additional biologists and scientists to assist with cleanup and animal rescue efforts.
+Thousands of dead fish, hundreds of stranded sea turtles and seabirds, and at least one manatee and a whale shark have died as a result.
+Gov. Rick Scott issued a state of emergency in August, which will allow additional biologists and scientists to assist with cleanup and animal rescue efforts.

 HABs happen when colonies of algae undergo a population explosion, resulting in deleterious effects on people, fish, shellfish, marine mammals and birds.
 These blooms of harmful microscopic plankton — specifically, a subgroup known as dinoflagellates — happen along ocean coasts and are spurred on by a number of factors.
 Warm surface temperatures, high nutrient content, low salinity and calm seas create the perfect environment for these blooms to thrive.
 Sunny weather that follows summer rains creates particularly fertile conditions for red tides.
 HABs can occur in most coastal areas of the United States, courtesy of the following three dinoflagellates: